Jalan panel report on RBI's capital size to be finalised by June-end: Das

 ALSO READ

-Jalan panel on RBI's capital size to meet one more time, to submit report by June end

-Jalan panel to hold at least 2 more meets before final report on RBI capital size
+Jalan panel to hold 2 more meets before final report on RBI capital size

-Bimal Jalan to head panel on RBI reserve; Rakesh Mohan to be vice chair
+Bimal Jalan panel on RBI's capital size likely to submit report by June

 -